RicCrankshaw2409/backend-project/README.md

 `npm run seed`

 The command runs the `db/seeds/run-seed.js`, which subsequently calls the `seed` function which is stored in `db/seed/seed.js`, creating and populating the users, reviews, comments and categories tables within the PSQL database.
-Functionality for the `seed.js` file have been exported to a seperate file `db/utils/helper-seed-function.js` and the formatting of data to be inputted into tables has been exported to `db/utils/data-manipulation`.
+Functionality for the `seed.js` file have been exported to a separate file `db/utils/helper-seed-function.js` and the formatting of data to be inputted into tables has been exported to `db/utils/data-manipulation`.

 ### <u>Creation of .env files:</u>